csdmichael/Foundry-Agentic-Workflow-SDLC-Docs/README.md

 automation policy ([Human-in-the-loop approval gates](#human-in-the-loop-approval-gates)).

 **4 · Agents call Systems of Record via MCP servers & APIs (bottom).** Agents never own data.
-Each integration is a governed connector: Azure DevOps or Jira (work items; test cases & plans), Azure DevOps / GitHub Actions (pipelines & automations), GitHub (source control and documentation), GitHub Copilot (coding assistant), Microsoft Azure (App Services, Functions, Containers, Key Vault, Monitor), and Azure Communication Services Email (owner lifecycle notifications).
+Each integration is a governed connector: Azure DevOps, Jira, or GitHub Issues for linked work and test records; GitHub, Azure Repos, or Bitbucket Cloud for source; the matching GitHub Actions, Azure Pipelines, or Bitbucket Pipelines runner for CI/CD; GitHub Copilot as an optional coding provider; Microsoft Azure for hosting and monitoring; and Azure Communication Services Email for owner lifecycle notifications.

 **5 · Global settings ▸ Project settings (right rail).** The five Systems of Record are configured once globally and **pre-populated, overridable per